Top Hotels in Edinburgh You’ll Want to Book Immediately

 Tattu Edinburgh: A contemporary Chinese restaurant with stunning interior design and innovative dishes.

 Panda & Sons: A speakeasy-style bar known for its creative cocktails and hidden entrance.
+We went here on a group trip and it was the best night!
+Truly the coolest experience.

 Gleneagles Townhouse

-A stylish newcomer, Gleneagles Townhouse offers a blend of luxury and comfort.
 With warm lighting, curated art, and a rooftop bar, it’s both chic and inviting.
-It’s definitely on the expensive side, but that’s what treats are for!
-Book your stay here!
+It’s definitely on the expensive side, but that’s what treats are for – Book your stay here!

 Nearby Dining and Drinking:

-- The Spence: Located within Gleneagles Townhouse, The Spence offers all-day dining with a focus on Scottish produce.
+The Spence: Located within Gleneagles Townhouse, The Spence offers all-day dining with a focus on Scottish produce.

-- The Register Club: A sophisticated bar offering classic cocktails and afternoon tea, located nearby.
+The Register Club: A sophisticated bar offering classic cocktails and afternoon tea, located nearby.

 Fraser Suites Edinburgh